-- Rowing is a full body exercise.
 Initiate the movement from your legs.
 60% of the movement should come from your legs, 20% from the core, and 20% of your upper body—in that order.
-Make sure to begin the movement you’re your legs and follow through with the rest.
+Make sure to begin the movement with your legs and follow through with the rest.

-- Core is king.
 Though only 20% of your work comes from your core, that is a crucial 20%.
-It is extremely important that you watch you posture, keep your back long, your shoulders down, and abs pulled in tightly.
+It is extremely important that you watch your posture, keep your back long, your shoulders down, and abs pulled in tightly.
 TRAINER’S TIP: Exhale as you exert the force to pull.

 When you pull the handle to your body it should end up just below your chest.
 Initiate the pull with your upper back and latissimus dorsi and be sure to engage the proper muscles.

 Interval training is a proven way to burn more fat and calories as well as get fit more quickly.
 Interval training on the rowing machine is as simple as on any other machine.
 Go hard for a period of time followed by a period of rest.
 You could row for distance, time or calories burned in your interval, depending on what you prefer.